 Personal Flotation Devices

-- All vessels must carry one wearable U. S. Coast Guard approved personal flotation device (PFD) or life jacket for each person on board.
+- All vessels must carry one wearable U. S. Coast Guard approved personal floatation device (PFD) or life jacket for each person on board.

 - All PFDs must be: